Latest News

 CARBON INTENSE GLIDE PATHS

-Over the last five years, all major power systems have significantly reduced their carbon intensity (or the amount of CO2 released per kilowatt-hour (KWh) produced of electricity).
+Over the last five years, all major power systems have reduced the carbon intensity (or the amount of CO2 released per kilowatt-hour (KWh) produced of electricity).

-Only China has been able to consistently reduce its intensity every year since 2019.
+Only China has been able to consistently reduce its intensity year-on-year since 2019.
 This is largely due to the world's leading deployment of clean energy sources, which have allowed utilities worldwide to reduce their fossil fuel dependence.

-Ember data show that from January to October 2025, China’s carbon intensity in power production averaged 562 g/KWh, down from nearly 670 g/KWh (in 2019).
+Ember data show that from January to October 2025, China’s carbon intensity in power production averaged 562 g/KWh.
+This compares to 670 g/KWh?in 2019.

 Other major power systems also have seen at least an annual increase in carbon intensity.
 This is due to a combination of increasing power demand, patchy supplies of clean energy and policy changes.

-Only the U.S. system, however, has seen a?increase so far in the year 2025.
-An average of 383.3 grams CO2 per KWh was emitted from January to October, as opposed to 381.2 grams in the same period in 2024.
+Only the U.S. system, however, has seen an increase in CO2 emissions per KWh from January to October 2025.
+This is compared to the 381.2 grams in the same period in 2024.

 COAL-HEAVY GROWTH